-weeks.
-2nd Term, 14 weeks. \$64 Tuition in all studies of the regular course, but not including Music , Art or Elocution Music-Piano, Pipe Organ or Vocal, two individual lessons of twenty minutes each a week, i 17 11 including instrument for prac- tice-any one of the three Drawing and Painting, two lessons a week of two hours each in 12 12 6 class, including use of models.
-Elocution, two lessons a week of forty minutes each in classes f 10 6 of four 8 6
+14 weeks.
+2nd Term, 12 weeks.
+3rd Term, 12 weeks.
+Board, furnished room and laundry Tuition in all studies of the regular \$58 \$58 course, but not including Music, Art or Elocution Music-Piano, Pipe Organ or Vo- 17 14 14 cal, two individual lessons of twenty minutes each a week, including instrument for prac- tice-any one of the three Drawing and Painting, two lessons a week of two hours each in .
+I2 9 9 class, including use of models. .
+10 f 8 8 forty minutes each in classes of four S 7 7 of the second term.
+This amount will cover all the expenses of the year for board, furnished room, laundry and tuition in all studies of the regular course.
+Those who accept this rate must make payment within ten days of the beginning of each term, and with the understanding that in the event any money is to be returned for absence the full charge for tuition, \$45, will be retained by the College and \$5 a week for board for the time the student is in attendance.